demidenm/ABCD_EnvBrainPubert_ReplicateExtend/README.md

 ## Stage 1 preregistration
 the Stage 1 folder includes two folders: Manuscript and Code.

-  •	*Manuscript*: this folder includes the initial version of the manuscript that covers the Abstract, Introduction, Methods, and proposed Analyses.
-It also includes the effects from the original paper (and indirect effects 95% provided by the original authors) that will be used for the Aim 1 replication. o	Of note, the ACC FA values are only included as reference and are not being used, given the sig. changes in DWI preprocessing between release 1 and release 2.
+  + *Manuscript*: this folder includes the initial version of the manuscript that covers the Abstract, Introduction, Methods, and proposed Analyses.
+It also includes the effects from the original paper (and indirect effects 95% provided by the original authors) that will be used for the Aim 1 replication.
+  ++ Of note, the ACC FA values are only included as reference and are not being used, given the sig. changes in DWI preprocessing between release 1 and release 2.
-  •	*Code*: This folder includes the R Markdown code (and .html output) of template code that will be used for the final analyses.
+  +	*Code*: This folder includes the R Markdown code (and .html output) of template code that will be used for the final analyses.
 Each of the for steps have self-contained explanations of steps within the file and the associated methods/packages linked
-      (1) Part1_AggregateData is used to compile the data that into a single .csv file used; (2) Part2_CreateVars_Descriptives performs exclusion criteria, variable creation/selection (consistent w/ original work) and puts it into a dataset;
+  ++ (1) Part1_AggregateData is used to compile the data that into a single .csv file used; ++ (2) Part2_CreateVars_Descriptives performs exclusion criteria, variable creation/selection (consistent w/ original work) and puts it into a dataset;
-      (3) fits the factors for our models and saves the individual scores for each subject; (4) uses fake data to demonstrate the code for the replication (Aim 1) and multiverse extension (Aim 2) that will be used with the full data.
+  ++ (3) fits the factors for our models and saves the individual scores for each subject;
+  ++ (4) uses fake data to demonstrate the code for the replication (Aim 1) and multiverse extension (Aim 2) that will be used with the full data.

 ## Stage 2 Analyses/Results